slimapi/slimapi/README.md

 # SlimAPI
 A collection of tools for building APIs.
-Based on [Slim Framework][link-slim].
+Based on [Slim Framework 4][link-slim].

 ## Installation
 ``` bash